cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 ## Ed25519 Test Vectors

 This section contains test vectors for Ed25519 as described in {{RFC8032}}.
-Each test vector lists the private key and blind seeds, denoted skS and bk and encoded as hexadecimal strings, along with the public key pkS corresponding to skS encoded has hexadecimal strings according to {{RFC8032, Section 5.1.2}}.
+Each test vector lists the serialized signing key (skS), blind key (bk), and public key (pkS) encoded has hexadecimal strings; skS and bk are serialized as little-endian 32-byte encoding of the scalar value with the top three bits set to zero, whereas pkS is serialized as described in {{Section 5.1.2 of RFC8032}}.
-Each test vector also includes the blinded public key pkR computed from skS and bk, denoted pkR and encoded has a hexadecimal string.
+Each test vector also includes the blinded public key (pkR) computed from skS and bk, serialized similarly to pkS and encoded as a hexadecimal string.
 Finally, each vector includes the message and signature values, each encoded as hexadecimal strings.
+The signature is encoded as specified in {{Section 5.1.6 of RFC8032}}.

 ~~~
 // Randomly generated private key and blind seed, empty context